-Last week we did a post that included funny and interesting pictures from Singapore.
-But in a country so diverse, culturally different and with such strict rules, we felt there should be a sequel on this small nation in southeast Asia, this time on scary and crazy Singapore photos.
-As to not be too culturally insensitive, not all un-scary photos are “crazy,” it just makes for a good headline.
+Last week we published an article that included funny and interesting pictures from Singapore.
+But in a country so cultural diverse, and with such strict rules, we felt there should be a sequel.
+As to not be too culturally insensitive, not all these photos are crazy Singapore photos, it just makes for a good headline.

 We flew into Singapore from Australia on Emirates airlines.
 As we were about to land, one of the flight attendants announced that Emirates was obligated to warn us that drug possession is met with capital punishment in Singapore.
 In other words, if you had any weed in your pocket, that was the time to go the bathroom and flush it down the toilet!
 You even get one of these fun little entry cards on the plane that immigration stamps upon entry into the country.
 If you’re traveling to Singapore, just say no to drugs kids.
 You ain’t in Amsterdam anymore.

 Chinatown in Singapore.
 I couldn’t resist following them for a minute to candidly

 get the “right” shot to include in a silly blog post.
 Not sure what’s going on with this Fuchun field trip, being guided by a young middle school teacher in the black t-shirt who hasn’t fully grown up herself.
 We all had this teacher back in the day and it’s great to see this transcend cultures.